You don’t have to travel overseas—these restaurants serve dishes that are as good as the original.

-When I have visitors who want Chinese food, I always bring them here.
+When I have visitors who want Chinese food, I always bring them to Congee Queen.
 Consistently delicious food, good portions and reasonable prices.
 It’s not surprising that Congee Queen is one of the go-to Chinese restaurants for the Asian community, including mine.

-With an extensive menu, there is something for everyone to enjoy, from smaller snacks and comfort food like dim sum to more fine dining dishes like stir-fry lobster.
-Their restaurants are usually busy, but luckily the service is fast and efficient so you normally don’t have to wait long.
+With an extensive menu, there is something for everyone to enjoy, from smaller snacks and comfort food like general tao chicken to more fine dining dishes like stir-fry lobster.
+Their restaurants are usually busy, but luckily the service is fast and efficient, so you normally don’t have to wait long.

 Must-try dishes: Whenever I visit, these three are always a sure order: Congee, Spice & Pepper Salt Squid and Fried Chili Turnip Patties.
-You should also try their BBQ Duck, or do what I do and get the Chicken and Duck Congee, which uses BBQ Duck too.
+You should also try their BBQ Duck.

 Filipino: Sampaguita Village

-Nestled in Little Manila, this family-owned restaurant is one of my favourite spots for Filipino food and is a staple among the Filipino community.
-You’ll find common traditional dishes here so it’s a great place to get a starter on Filipino cuisine.
+Nestled in Little Manila, Sampaguita Village is one of my favourite spots for Filipino food and is a staple among the Filipino community.
+You’ll find common traditional dishes here, so it’s a great place to get a starter on Filipino cuisine.

 Along with the inviting smell of Filipino food when you enter and being surrounded by Filipinos speaking in Tagalog, the inside is very reminiscent of restaurants in the Philippines: the sparse decor, a cashier station, simple brown tables and chairs, the service station (being in the dining area), the statue of Buddha (a symbol of blessing as influenced by the big Chinese community in the Philippines) and the cramped spacing (to fit as many diners as possible).
 As someone who was born and raised in the Philippines, I always feel like I’m transported back to whenever I dine here.

 Must-try dishes: They have the best Lechon Kawali (deep-fried pork belly) in Toronto with nice crispy skin and the most tender and moist meat, which is not an easy feat considering it’s deep-fried.
-Be sure to also try other Filipino favourites like grilled chicken, Pancit Palabok (thin noodles in seafood sauce), Kare-Kare (oxtail in peanut sauce) and garlic fried rice.
+Be sure to also try other Filipino favourites like grilled chicken, Pancit, Filipino Beef Steak and garlic fried rice.